dantesun/gradle-autoconfig/README.md

 # Gradle Project AutoConfiguration for Java Development

-I worked in a big chinese company that do business on Internet.
 It is a result of my years of daily work in my career.
 It provides opinionated way for daily Java/Groovy backend microservice development in enterprise.

 Hopefully it maybe useful for you.